Introduction

 console.log('guitar' in module, 'singing' in module); // true, true

-is also useful for stuff like configuration
+extend is also useful for stuff like configuration

 properties.